SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

 ## Enable TLS in cluster

-By default, NATS does **not** implement TLS encryption, which means anyone can eavesdrop the communication passing over the wire.
-We therefore **highly recommend that you enable TLS encryption** on your NATS cluster.
+By default, NATS does **not** employ TLS encryption, leaving communication susceptible to eavesdropping.
+Consequently, we **strongly recommend enabling TLS encryption** for enhanced security within your NATS cluster.

 > [!NOTE]
 > This applies solely to instances involving a DMS cluster or external DxMs.
 In the scenario of a single-agent setup, all communication is confined to the localhost, given the presence of only one NATS node.